Excessive Heat Prompts Extension of Cooling Centers - July 2, 2019

-Anne Arundel County will extend the opening of cooling centers in the County through July 5, 2018, in response to expected extreme heat, humidity, and poor air quality conditions over the next several days.
-Cooling centers will remain open until the morning of Thursday, July 5, 2018.
-Temperatures are forecast to be in the upper 90s with oppressive humidity, creating heat index values in excess of 105 degrees.
+Anne Arundel County will extend the activation of cooling centers Tuesday, July 2, 2019 through Sunday, July 7, 2019 in response to prolonged high temperatures and excessive humidity.
+Temperatures are forecast to be in the mid to high 90s with oppressive humidity, creating heat index values in excess of 90 degrees and an orange air quality code.
 The following locations will be available to provide cooling relief:

 - Annapolis Senior Center: 119 South Villa Avenue, Annapolis